VanOvermeire/rusty-cdk/README.md

 - think about naming
   - do you need S3/SQS/... prefixes when the import is from that packages
   - can we find better/clearer names for the wrappers?
 - probably want to do some more validation when building the stack, for stuff we cannot do at compile time
-- accept &str or similar where we now require String => Into<String>?
 - try to replace syn and serde with more something more lightweight (at compile time) - facet?
   - note that `Value` is exposed in some cases...
 - switch to uploading template to s3? helps avoid the 51 kb limit